zetaops/ulakbus-ui/README.md

 ![extreme programming cycle]
 (https://upload.wikimedia.org/wikipedia/commons/thumb/8/84/Extreme_Programming.svg/640px-Extreme_Programming.svg.png?1433328761062)

+Other then that technique, follow these steps when you code:
+- before you code anything create a branch with name related to the given task (e.g: search_func)
+- `git checkout <branch>`
+- `git pull --rebase`
+- after you create the branch for given task and rebase master, now you can write down your code

 ##Testing

 *_test.js files are unit test files coded in Jasmine. to run tests run this command: